The Amazon can have a mysterious nature for first-time visitors.

 The Tamshiyacu Tahuayo Reserve, Peru

-However, the Tamshiyacu Tahuayo contains some more accessible higher ground forest, which you can enjoy on rainforest walks.
+However, the Tamshiyacu Tahuayo contains some more accessible higher ground forest.
+This means more opportunities for rainforest walks.
 This is an especially great place to find the iconic poison dart frogs.

 To explore the Tahuayo Reserve, you can stay at the Tahuayo Lodge.
 This is the only lodge within the reserve and you receive a private guide and custom itinerary as standard.

 The Tambopata National Reserve, Peru

-The Tambopata National Reserve is found in southern Peru and can be reached after only 30 minutes of travel time from the rainforest gateway town of Puerto Maldonado.
+The Tambopata National Reserve is found in southern Peru.
+This can be reached after only 30 minutes of travel time from the rainforest gateway town of Puerto Maldonado.

-Spot various toucans, macaws, and other parrots flying over the forest.
+Spot various toucans, macaws and other parrots flying over the forest.
 These are best seen at clay licks and canopy towers, which you can find at certain Tambopata Rainforest lodges.

-To give an example of the Tambopata National Reserve and surrounding rainforest, we can provide the following table to show the chances of seeing different Amazon Rainforest animals.
+To give an example of the Tambopata Reserve and surrounding rainforest, here’s a table to show the chances of seeing different Amazon Rainforest animals.

 The Manu National Park, Peru